kunhwiko/concepts/cloud/Kubernetes/E-network-part-1.md

 ##### External Name
 ```
 a) Maps a service to a user specified DNS name as a means to get traffic out to an external source.
-b) Adds a CNAME DNS record to coreDNS such that looking up the service will route to the user specified DNS.
+b) Adds a CNAME DNS record to CoreDNS such that looking up the service will route to the user specified DNS.
 ```

 ### Definition of Network Policies